hwhuang27/yomi-client/README.md

-# 📚 Bookshelf 📚
+# 📚 Yomi 📚

-Website where users can create a personal bookshelf to keep track of their books.
+Create a personal bookshelf to track your books.

-Live site can be found here: [Bookshelf](https://bookshelf-client-eight.vercel.app/)
+Live site can be found here: [Yomi](https://bookshelf-client-eight.vercel.app/)

 Fullstack practice project.
-Served with the [bookshelf-api](https://github.com/hwhuang27/bookshelf-api).
+Served with the [yomi-api](https://github.com/hwhuang27/yomi-api).

 Each book has a:
 - title